 When we teach multiplication, we want our students to understand that it can be used as a shortcut to addition.
 For example, to figure out the problem below, we could add 8+8+8+8+8 to make 40 and get the correct answer for this problem.
 However, it is much faster to multiply 5×8 to make 40 instead.

 We can ask our students to look at a repeated addition equation and identify the multiplication equation that is represented.

 Equal groups are a great way to introduce multiplication.
 The idea of “groups of” can be understood more when introduced with a picture.
 This task card shows the equation 6×8 represented in an “equal groups” picture.
 Be sure to have your students draw picture representations that make sense to them, as well as identify the equation represented by a picture.

 - Create a multiplication anchor chart like the one shown here to post in your classroom:

-- REGISTER HERE for an upcoming live webinar – Teaching Multiplication and Division for Mastery.
+- REGISTER HERE for a one hour self-paced mini course – Teaching Multiplication and Division for Mastery.
 You’ll leave with a ton of new ideas, free resources, a PD Certificate, and more!